 If you find any open ports you are unsure about, investigate them before closing or blocking them, as it may break services or lock you out of your system.

-Disable or Remove UFW
+Update, Disable, or Remove UFW on Debian

-Temporarily Disable or Permanently Remove UFW
+Temporarily Disable UFW on Debian

 To disable UFW temporarily: